atesgoral/magnetiq/index.md

 [binver.org](https://binver.org/) &middot; 2020
 {: .meta}

-A silly take on [Semantic Versioning](https://semver.org/).
+A humourous spin on [Semantic Versioning](https://semver.org/).
 I apparently had too much free time on my hands (and disposable income to buy a new domain).

 ---